ljaaskela/velk-platform/docs/render/render-backend.md

 float alpha = texture(velk_textures[nonuniformEXT(texture_id)], uv).r;
 ```

 The backend maintains a single global descriptor set with a variable-length sampler array (1024 slots).
 When a texture is created, it takes the next free slot, recycled from a free list of destroyed-texture slots or taken as the next never-used index.
 The slot index IS the `TextureId`.
-A destroyed texture's slot is returned to the free list once the GPU is past the frames that referenced it, so long-running sessions that churn textures don't exhaust the array.
-No descriptor set updates from the caller's perspective, no binding calls, no slot management.
+A destroyed texture's slot is returned to the free list once the GPU is past the frames that referenced it, so long-running sessions that churn textures do not exhaust the array.
+The descriptor set is written by the backend when a texture is created; callers pass the id around and sample with it.

 On the Vulkan side, this uses descriptor indexing (core since 1.2) with `UPDATE_AFTER_BIND` and `PARTIALLY_BOUND` flags.
 The descriptor set is bound once per frame and never changes.